XXV - Anamnesis

-Dan stepped into my cell and said, “Computer, enable lie detection.”
+Dan stepped into my cell.
+“Computer, enable lie detection.”
 The walls flashed yellow as the ship chirped in success.
-“Go ahead Kevin, ask me anything.”
+“Go ahead, Kevin.
+Ask me anything.”

 It was a bold move on Dan’s part.
 I took advantage of it.
 “Am I going to be killed in any way shape or form before I wake up from your procedure?”